Loading...

 It is possible to do a simple check as to whether a particular club organises events of the discipline you are interested in by going to the Events Calendar on the home page.

 Club membership normally requires an annual subscription to be paid, this varying from club to club.
 However, in most cases it reflects the service the member gets from UNPAID VOLUNTEER members of the club who act as its officers.
-Some clubs include the cost of the monthly ACU Eastern Gazette, a club newsletter and all postal costs in their subscription fee whilst others don’t.
 There may also be other various costs to be considered as well.

 We would suggest most strongly, that you do NOT automatically ‘plump’ for the club with the cheapest subscription rate but to join whichever club satisfies most of your requirements.